 Describe the most significant challenge you have faced and the steps you have taken to overcome this challenge.
 How has this challenge affected your academic achievement?
 (350 words)

 I knew I did something wrong when almost everybody in my math class gets 6s and 7s.
 I was challenged by the fact that the topic itself was understandable, and fairly easy to do, yet I only got 5 out of 7.
 I felt incapable of doing math and inferior compared to my peers who got higher scores than me.
-If this pattern continues, then all the desires, the ambitions, and manifestations of being an engineer would just go to waste.
+If this pattern continues, then all the desires, the ambitions, and manifestations of being an engineer will also go to waste.

 I checked the comments to determine what I did wrong, but the comment was always the same, “Revise More!”.
-The problem with that is, I don’t know where to start.
-My peers recommended that I get a private tutor, but my past experiences taught me that they didn’t give me a significant impact on my grade.
+The problem with that is, I didn’t know where to start.
+My peers recommended that I get a tutor, but my past experiences taught me that they didn’t give me a significant impact.

 When I arrived home that day, I googled the questions, and I found the working out online.
-I discovered the methods I used were correct, but I input the wrong plus or minus signs, and often use “shortcuts” that lead to answers.
-All of the errors could be avoided if I practiced more questions on the topic, and started to utilize past papers.
+I discovered the methods I used were correct, but I input the wrong plus or minus signs, and often use “shortcuts” that lead to incorrect answers.
+All of the errors could be avoided if I practiced more questions on the topic, and learned how to properly work them out.

 From that point on, I started a routine of studying a minimum of an hour every Tuesday, Thursday and Friday.
-This studying schedule is not only focused for math, but also for other subjects as well.
+This studying schedule applied to all my other subjects.
 I expanded my revision materials to include past IB test papers, and questions from the textbook.
-Though at first it was a hassle, I eventually got used to the routine and made it my productive habit.
+Though I struggled to maintain consistency at first, I eventually got used to the routine and made it my productive habit.

-The impact of this routine has been positive not only for my academic achievements, but also myself.
+The impact of this routine has been positive not only for my academic achievements, but also my lifestyle.
 I became more disciplined, and more aware of my use of time.
-I also learned the value of time, and how an extra hour is beneficial for my studies and myself.
+I learned the value of time, and how an extra hour can do so much for my goals.

 On my last math test, I got a 7.
-All my habits did not come to waste; I thrive to continue improving myself and consistently deliver excellent results.
+All my work did not come to waste; I thrive to continue improving myself and consistently deliver excellent results.

 Hi I Nyoman,

 Great improvements on this revision!
 It is all about upping the ante now – for your lifestyle that you changed from your habits and your goal to be an engineer.
 These two were at risk at the beginning of the essay, and I don’t see a conclusion or update on how you feel about that goal after you got the 7.
 Tie this back together and your essay will come full circle.